jalakamkiran/BoTorrAPI/README.md

 # Bo-Torr

 Bo-Torr is a mobile application designed for book enthusiasts, offering a centralized platform to explore, discover, and engage with a vast collection of books.
-Leveraging open-source APIs like Libgen, NYTimes, and Google Books, Granthalay aims to provide users with an immersive reading experience.
+Leveraging open-source APIs like Libgen, NYTimes, and Google Books, Bo-Torr aims to provide users with an immersive reading experience.

 ## Home Page

-The current version of Granthalay features a functional home page that serves as the entry point to the application.
+The current version of Bo-Torr features a functional home page that serves as the entry point to the application.
 Below are the key components and functionalities available on the home page:

 ### Features

 - **Search Bar**: A prominent search bar at the top of the home page allows users to search for books by title, author, genre, or keywords.
-- **Book Recommendations**: Based on user preferences and browsing history, Granthalay provides personalized book recommendations directly on the home page.
+- **Book Recommendations**: Based on user preferences and browsing history, Bo-Torr provides personalized book recommendations directly on the home page.
 - **Trending Books**: Display of trending books sourced from NYTimes bestseller lists, giving users insights into popular reads.
 - **Featured Collections**: Curated collections of books based on themes, genres, or special promotions are showcased to pique user interest.
 - **Latest News**: Integration with NYTimes API to display the latest literary news, author interviews, and book reviews.